NOAA-ORR-ERD/WebGnomeClient/doc/location_files/prince_william_sound_examples.rst

 ----------

-Rerun the same spills with the following addition: Turn on the Minimum Regret (Uncertainty) solution (red splots).
+Rerun the same spills with the following addition: Turn on the "Uncertainty" solution (red splots).

 How does this information change your forecast for potential beach impact areas?

 **Tip:**

-To quickly turn on the Minimum Regret solution, click the box labeled "Include the Minimum Regret (Uncertainty) solution" in the Model Settings box in Setup View.
+To quickly turn on the "Uncertainty" solution, click the box labeled "Include uncertainty in particle transport" in the Model Settings box in Setup View.

 Answer: